Distinguishing diffeomorphism types of relative trisections

 Although this statement may appear straightforward at first glance, its proof is not trivial.
 The inequality $g(X) \geq g(X-\Int{D^4})$ is easy to check, but the reverse inequality requires a more subtle argument.

 We also give non-diffeomorphic relative trisections for the same $4$-manifold that cannot be realized as the connected sum of a closed $4$-manifold and a $1$-handlebody.

-\begin{theorem} For any integer $N\geq2$, there exists a $4$-manifold $W$ with boundary and two $(N,k;p,b)$-relative trisections $\calRT$ and $\calRT'$ of $W$ such that the following conditions hold: \begin{itemize} \item The genus $N$ is minimal, i.e. $N=g(W)$. \item The open books induced by $\calRT$ and $\calRT'$ are equivalent. \item $\calRT$ and $\calRT'$ are not diffeomorphic as trisections. \item $W$ cannot be decomposed as the connected sum of a closed $4$-manifold and a $1$-handlebody. \end{itemize} \end{theorem}
+\begin{theorem} For any positive integer $n$, there exists a $4$-manifold $W$ with boundary such that the following conditions hold. \begin{itemize} \item $W$ admits two genus-$2n$ relative trisections $\calRT$ and $\calRT'$ with the same parameters. \item The open books induced by $\calRT$ and $\calRT'$ are equivalent. \item $\calRT$ and $\calRT'$ are not diffeomorphic as trisections. \item The trisection genus of $W$ is $2n$. \item $W$ cannot be decomposed as the connected sum of a closed $4$-manifold and a $1$-handlebody. \end{itemize} \end{theorem}

+As an example satisfying the conditions of this theorem, we take the boundary connected sum of $n$ copies of $S^2 \times D^2$ (see Subsection~\ref{subsec:infinite}).